kaktusas2598/Villain/README.md

  * Refactor Renderer class to draw without index buffer object
  * Finish refactoring/porting StateParser class from Vigilant engine!
  * Look into implementing ObjectLayer class for Tiled Maps, this way we could maybe utilise Box2D..
+ * Possibly refactor Logger class to be a wrapper for spdlog